Your Password Is Not Secure and It's Not Your Fault

 [These restrictions] make passwords more difficult to generate, and it makes them more predictable.
 So if you look at the first frame of that comic, it says, “common substitutions.”
 So, because so many passwords have leaked now, and we have so much data on how humans come up with passwords, the computer programs that do those substitutions have become very, very good at what they do.
 Frighteningly good.

-The entropy—the range of possibilities—is 44 bits as opposed to 28.
-To sort of visualize that, every “bit” is doubling the amount of time it takes.
+The entropy – the range of possibilities – is 44 bits as opposed to 28.
+To sort of visualise that, every “bit” is doubling the amount of time it takes.
 So the difference between 28 bits and 29 bits is very significant.
 If a 28-bit character password takes a day to crack, a 29-bit would take two days to crack.
 If you keep doubling that, you compound it to 44, you end up in a scenario where it’s literally going to take decades and centuries for someone to crack a password that’s just four words, and it’s easier to remember.

 Correct me if I’m wrong, but I think you’re saying password systems fly in the face of all logic.